Applifting/culture/en/managing-conflicts.md

 As a mediator:
 * Listen to what both parties have to say and try to understand them (ideally, proceed in accordance with the sections in the chapter "Handling conflict" above),
 * Do not judge but, instead, offer different perspectives,
-* Rephrase what was said, try to establish a consensus,
+* Rephrase what was said, try to build a consensus,
-* In asking open questions, broaden both parties' insight.
+* Broaden both parties' insight by asking open questions.

 Should you fail to solve the conflict even with a mediator's help, consulting the Council of Elders is the next step to take.